2022 Ultimate Guide to Clone Hard Drive to SSD | Cloning Center - Qiling

 Solution 1.
 Check If the Target Disk Has Been Set as Active

 Step 1.
-Connect the SSD to your computer and make sure it can be detected.
+Connect the SSD to your computer and ensure it is detected by the system.

 Step 2.
-Type "diskpart" in the search box and click " diskpart.exe" to open Diskpart utility.
+To open the Diskpart utility, type "diskpart" in the search box and click on the "diskpart.exe" result to launch it.

 Step 3.
 In Diskpart, type the following commands one by one and hit Enter after each:

-If there's no active partition on your target disk, you can set it active with the command "active".
-However, if there is already an active partition on the SSD, you don't need to set it again because it might cause a boot problem.
+If there's no active partition on your target disk, you can set it active, but if there's already an active partition on the SSD, you shouldn't set it again to avoid potential boot issues.

 Solution 2.
 Convert SSD File System to NTFS/FAT32

-If the file system on your SSD is not compatible with your computer, you will not be able to boot from it.
-In this case, you can convert the file system to NTFS or FAT32 which are compatible with both Windows and macOS.
+If your SSD's file system isn't compatible with your computer, you won't be able to boot from it.
+You can convert the file system to NTFS or FAT32, which are compatible with both Windows and macOS.

 Step 1.
-Connect the SSD to your computer and make sure it can be detected.
+Connect the SSD to your computer and ensure it can be detected by the system.

 open format utility